kiooeht/ModTheSpire/README.md

 ## Installation ##
 1. Copy `ModTheSpire.jar` to your Slay the Spire install directory.
 2. Create a `mods` directory.
-Place mod JAR files into the `./mods/` directory.
+Place mod JAR files into the `mods` directory.
 3. Run `ModTheSpire.jar` or run `_run.bat` to get logger output.

 ## For Modders ##